Building brand authority for SEO – a framework

 Second, claim the Knowledge Panel and check the details.
 You can suggest changes if you find anything amiss.

 Next, check the company’s presence in major knowledge sources like Wikidata and Crunchbase.
-Check the entries or create them, if they don’t already exist.
-Wikidata will tell you if the brand is present on other Wikimedia platforms like Wikipedia, so you can go ahead and inspect that entry as well.
+Verify the entries or create them, if they don’t already exist.
+Wikidata will tell you if the brand is present on other Wikimedia platforms like Wikipedia, so you can inspect that entry as well.

-Make sure to audit your competitors’ data, too, and follow up where you’ve fallen behind.
-If they happen to have Wikipedia pages in three languages, for example, and you’re only present in one, this is something that could make sense to address.
+Make sure to audit your competitors’ data and follow up where you’ve fallen behind.
+For example, if they happen to have Wikipedia pages in three languages and you’re only present in one, this is something that could make sense to address.

 Wherever you can, optimize for consistency and clarity offsite.
-Leave no doubt which brand, product, and service is meant.
+Leave no doubt as to which brand, product, and service is being referenced.

 Consider this example: